We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 If you think on the debate, bro, then I don't know what to tell you, bro.

-Like it's very simple.
+Like, it's very simple.

-We're the minority here, praying outwardly and disrupting others is unacceptable.
+Praying outwardly and disrupting others is unacceptable.

 It's that simple, dude.